mshernandez5/WelcomeXP/README.md

 *Please be aware of the following:*
 * The theme does ***not*** support choosing a desktop environment within the login screen; you will need to make sure to customize `index.theme` to the one you need.
 * If you do not have a user profile picture set, the default is the Windows XP dirt bike profile picture.
-* Multiple users should be supported, but have not been thoroughly tested on a real working setup.
-I will do this soon.
-If you have *a lot* of users then they will likely run off the screen at this time.
-This shouldn't be an issue for most users but is something to be aware of.
 * There is no option to manually enter a username.
 If you have users which are hidden from the user list used by lightdm then you will not be able to access that account from this login screen.

 # Installation